Isaacrgz/Isaacrgz/README.md

 <br/>
 &ensp; :o: HTML5

-:heavy_plus_sign: A few other knowedge in:
+:heavy_plus_sign: A few other technologies I have knowledge in:
 <br/>
 &ensp; :o: SQL
 <br/>